CUH Logo

 Risks

-There are no known long term risks to using pain management strategies.
-Taking part in the programme may lead to increased pain in the short term.
-This is a normal process as your body gets used to more exercise and the routine of the programme.
-Sitting in chairs for some of the programme can cause temporary discomfort.
-You may also feel upset on the programme at times, as some of the things we talk about may be emotionally challenging.
-You will be supported by the team in dealing with these difficulties.
+There are no known long-term risks to using pain management strategies.
+Taking part in the programme may lead to a short-term increase in pain and fatigue.
+This increase can be because your body is getting used to more physical movement as well as the demands of the programme.
+Sitting in chairs for some of the programme can cause temporary discomfort, but participants are encouraged to stand up and move around.
+You may also experience some distress during the programme, as some of the things we talk about may be challenging emotionally.
+You will be supported at all times by the programme team.

-Most participants say these problems are short lived and get better over the course of the programme.
-If you do experience more pain or distress during the programme, it is important that you tell us.
-Then we can work together to help you cope.
+Most participants say these changes are short lived and get better over the course of the programme.
+If you do experience more pain or distress during the programme, it is important that you tell us so we can work together to help you cope.

 Alternatives

-Alternatives to the pain management programme may include individual clinical psychology, physiotherapy or occupational therapy sessions through pain clinic.
-If you would like to consider this, please discuss it with the pain clinic team.
+Alternatives to the pain management programme may include individual clinical psychology, physiotherapy or occupational therapy sessions through the pain clinic.
+We may also signpost you to other services that may be more appropriate to your needs.
+We would discuss this with you at assessment.

 Privacy & Dignity